jmbucknall/EZDSL/ezdsl.md

 #### Description
   Moves the cursor to the next data object in the list.

-  In DEBUG mode, an assertion error (ascAlreadyAtEnd) will occur if the cursor is at AfterLast.
+  In DEBUG mode, an assertion error (`ascAlreadyAtEnd`) will occur if the cursor is at `AfterLast`.

 ### Declaration
     function Prev(Cursor : TListCursor) : TListCursor;
 #### Description
   Moves the cursor to the previous data object in the list.

-  In DEBUG mode, an assertion error (ascAlreadyAtStart) will occur if the cursor is at BeforeFirst.
+  In DEBUG mode, an assertion error (`ascAlreadyAtStart`) will occur if the cursor is at `BeforeFirst`.

 ### Declaration
     function Replace(Cursor : TListCursor; aData : pointer) : pointer;
 #### Description
-  Replaces the data object at the cursor with aData and returns the replaced data object.
-Note that for sorted lists, the cursor might be moved and will point to the aData data object..
+  Replaces the data object at the cursor with `aData` and returns the replaced data object.
+Note that for sorted lists, the cursor might be moved and will point to the `aData` data object.

-  In DEBUG mode an assertion error will occur (ascReplaceEdges) if the cursor is currently at BeforeFirst or AfterLast.
+  In DEBUG mode an assertion error will occur (`ascReplaceEdges`) if the cursor is currently at `BeforeFirst` or `AfterLast`.

 ### Declaration
     function Search(var Cursor : TListCursor; aData : pointer)
                                                             : boolean;
 #### Description
-  Returns true if the data object aData is found in the list (Compare must return 0 between it and one of the data objects in the list) and the cursor is left pointing at the found data object.
+  Returns true if the data object `aData` is found in the list (`Compare` must return 0 between it and one of the data objects in the list) and the cursor is left pointing at the found data object.